-Locate and right-click the functions.php file, then choose the Edit option.
+Locate and right-click the functions.php file, then choose Edit.

-Scroll to the bottom of the file and paste the following code snippet.
+Scroll to the bottom of the file and paste the following code:

-Note that this adds SVG and SVGZ files.
-You can change or add MIME types to this code snippet, depending on what file types you want to upload.
+Note that the code above allows SVG and SVGZ files.
+You can change or add MIME types to this code snippet depending on what file types you want to upload.

 While advanced users won’t have a problem adding code to their functions.php or wp-config.php files, beginners might.
-In that case, they can use a WordPress plugin.
+In that case, you can use a WordPress plugin as well.

 5. Install a plugin to add more permitted file types.

 It’s possible that your provider has stricter limits on the file types you can upload than WordPress has by default.
-In that case, the steps above won’t be able to resolve the “sorry, this file type is not permitted for security reasons” error, but your provider’s customer support likely can.
+In that case, the steps above won’t resolve the “sorry, this file type is not permitted for security reasons” error, but your provider’s customer support likely can.

 Even though there are ways to get around the “sorry, this file type is not permitted for security reasons” error, that doesn’t mean you should ignore the security issues that WordPress sites can experience.
 WordPress restricts the file types you can upload because allowing any file type would make it easier for bots and hackers to place malware on your site.